 Help Packs are available near each set of PCs with useful information in them, and you can also use Morningstar's own internal help when you are logged in.

-Learn to use Morningstar Direct & get certified
+Learn to use Morningstar Direct and get certified

 Eikon is a professional platform from Thomson Reuters.
 It includes historical and current data for equities and other asset classes including commodities, fixed income and money markets.